HugoFernandes2343/LAPR4_2017-2018/docs/red/s1161109/sp2/README.md

 -Learn how to encrypt passwords;

+-Create a view/page that will be used for the register

+-Add a button to the menu to sing up

+-Add a button to logout

+-Add a image of user on the top

+-Add the nickname of user on the top

+-Persist the user data on the server

+  Special Case of Email Verification:

+  Email is verified by the next pattern:

+  [a-z0-9._%+-]+@[a-z0-9.-]+\\.[a-z]{2,4}_

 ## 3.1 GWT and Project Structure

 **Modules**.
 From the pom.xml file we can see that the application is composed of 5 modules:
 - **server**.
 It is the "server part" of the web application.